cognitedata/inso-bootstrap-cli/README.md

 DAY1 activities are initial setup and configurations before a system can be used.
-Followed by DAY2 activities which are the operational use of the system.
+Followed by DAY2 activities which are the operational use of the system and scaling.

 Cognite provides support for a list of DAY1 activities, to enable governance best-practices from the start, such as: